open/close all folders

 - Vampirella spawned even more, e.g. the "Portuguese Vampirella" Zakarella.

 - Cyberella, an obscure title from DC's failed Helix line.
 Although the eponymous Cyberella was originally called Li'l Ella before she was retooled in the 1990s.

 - In the '60s, in Germany a few short-lived "answers" to Barbarella appeared.
 The comic Uranella and the film-comic Evarella (both NSFW) are just two of them.

 - "Webarella" is the in-universe persona of Wydowna Spider.

-- Again, name comes from "Cinderella", although it was meant to be something cruel and demeaning, to remark on how she would get covered in ashes as a servant.
+- Again, the name comes from "Cinderella", although it was originally meant to be cruel and demeaning, in reference to how she would get covered in ashes as a servant.